-Work visas in NZ require a client to have a specific procedure of being able to work temporarily.
-This normally includes being suitably qualified or experienced, finding a willing employer who will sponsor and proving there is a lack of NZ’ers to undertake the job.
+When applicants want to work they need to have the right work visa in NZ Immigration require so they are allowed to be employed.
+This normally includes being suitably qualified or experienced, finding a willing employer who will sponsor them and to prove there is a lack of NZ’ers to undertake the job with evidence of advertising.

 The next steps usually involve the employer to state if the applicant is the best candidate for the employer and why they are.
 This includes having the right qualifications, work experience or skill-set.
 The employer needs to complete a supplementary form with business information.
 Should the role fall into a lower skilled category, another requirement is providing a skills match report from Work and Income.

 Its important the applicant is aware securing this documentation is relevant but also time consuming.
-Thereofre plenty of time and employer assistance is needed.
+Therefore plenty of time and employer assistance is needed.

-- You must have a full-time job offer.
+- You must have a full-time job offer and contract.

 - You must have the necessary skills and experience to work in your occupation, as listed in the Glossary for Australian and New Zealand Standard Classification of Occupations (ANZSCO).